RaspberryPiFoundation/minecraft-whack-a-block/en/index.md

 ## Turn the blocks on

 Next, you are going to create the code which will turn the stone blocks to glowstone and light them up.
-The blocks will turn on randomly; you will use the `random.randint(start, end)` function to pick the random block on the game board.
+The blocks will turn on randomly; you will use the `randint(start, end)` function to pick the random block on the game board.

 Create a variable called `blocksLit`; this will hold the number of blocks which are currently lit (i.e. turned into glowstone).
 Next, create a variable called `points` which will hold how many points the player has scored.
 As it's the start of the game, set them both to 0: